Grünwinkel

-Grünwinkel is a borough in the southwest of Karlsruhe, Baden-Württemberg, in the southwest of Germany.
+Grünwinkel is a district in the southwest of Karlsruhe, Germany.

+The district is further divided into Alt-Grünwinkel, Hardecksiedlung, Albsiedlung, Alte Heidenstückersiedlung and Neue Heidenstückersiedlung.

 History

 There are archeological traces of a brickyard from the 1st century.
 Written information dates from the 15th century, when the name was Kreenwinkel, which can be read as crow corner.
 Today's name means green corner.